novoalab/Nano-tRNAseq/README.md

 - [src/](/src): source code

 ## Multiplexing  Nano-tRNAseq runs
-Yes, it is possible, please take a look [here](https://immaginabiotech.com/nano-trnaseq).
+Yes, it is possible, both for SQK-RNA002 and SQK-RNA004 kits.
+Please take a look [here](https://immaginabiotech.com/nano-trnaseq).

 ## Citation
 If you find this work useful, please cite: